Content Architecture: What It Is and Why It Matters

 For example, take a product page that prominently features an overview video at the top of the page, followed by key benefits, which are further emphasized with a larger font and spot illustrations.
 Detailed product specifications are located farther down on the page.

 This hierarchy of content was most likely defined by a content strategist in a content model, then refined by a UX designer in a wireframe.
 But these tools and methods aren’t what matters to the user.
 Rather, users care that the information they need is front and center, and that the flow of content elements on the page guides them through the story to be told.
-Architecture makes this possible.
+Content architecture makes this possible.

 Here’s another example: A personalized landing page displays content cards for different products depending on the user’s interests.
 These content cards consist of pieces of content—such as the product image, name, and description—that are also used on the product page when the user clicks through.
 This consistency and personalization wouldn’t be possible without well-structured content on the backend, but the user only cares that you’ve served up content targeted to their interests as part of a consistent, connected content experience.